Logan International Airport: Ground transportation

 A Blue Line train approaches the northbound platform (left) at Airport station; the southbound platform is on the right side of the image.

 Geographically, Logan Airport is located 2.5 mi northeast of Back Bay, a short distance with respect to other airports similarly sized and metropolitan areas served.
 Located on Route 1A, the airport is accessed from I-93 through the Sumner and Callahan Tunnels, and I-90/Massachusetts Turnpike through the Ted Williams Tunnel.

 Massport operates an intercity bus common carrier called Logan Express.
 It provides shuttle service to remote park and rides located at Back Bay, Braintree, Framingham, Danvers, and Woburn.
 Massport also operates the Airport Shuttle which provides free service between all terminals, the Airport station on the Blue Line, and the Rental Car Center, as well as additional service to the water transportation dock located on Harborside Drive.
+The Rental Car Center, a 120000 sqft $310 million CONRAC opened on September 24, 2013, has 3,200 parking spaces across four levels.
+Rental car companies such as Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Payless, Sixt, Thrifty, and Zipcar operate out of the facility.

 Ride Shares serve the airport via the central parking garage.
 A handful of livery-plate operators also service the airport offering various chauffeured car, van, or limousine for-hire offerings.

 The SL1 branch of the MBTA's Silver Line bus rapid transit service connects all Logan terminals with South Station, a major transportation hub in downtown Boston that is served by MBTA Commuter Rail, Amtrak, the Red Line subway, and intercity bus.

 The SL3 branch of the Silver Line connects Chelsea with the Airport Station.
 The Airport station on the MBTA's Blue Line subway, despite its name, is not in the airport terminal itself; free shuttle buses carry passengers between the Airport station and the terminal buildings.
 The Blue Line connects with the Orange Line at State, which provides service to both North Station and Back Bay, the two other major rail transportation hubs for Boston.
 A transfer to the Green Line, which also runs to North Station, is available at Government Center station.